Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool adds an item from a local .pdf or .epub file, explains metadata enrichment via DOI extraction and fallback, and distinguishes from sibling tools like zotero_add_by_doi and zotero_add_by_url.
+The description clearly states the tool adds an item from a local .pdf or .epub file to the active Zotero library.
+It specifies metadata extraction via DOI or fallback, and explicitly distinguishes from sibling tools by naming zotero_add_by_doi and zotero_add_by_url as alternatives for different scenarios.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.